SpatialHealth/GREEENS_MESA/README.md

 # GREEENS_MESA
-R code used for Greenness in Residential Environments: Exploring Equity in Distribution of Natural Spaces in MESA
+R code used for analyses in the GREEENS study: Greenness in Residential Environments: Exploring Equity in Distribution of Natural Spaces in MESA.